kgruszka/terraform-demo/00_bootstrap/README.md

 ## Resources
 Terraform scripts in this folder creates an S3 bukcet for storing Terraform state and vpc with public and private subnets.

+All resources will be created in `eu-central-1` region.

 ## Setup

 You have to replace AWS account id in two files: